Port of Krotz Springs Accident Attorneys

 One of Louisiana’s larger ports, the Port of Krotz Springs spans over 134 acres of riverfront on the Atchafalaya.
-The actual port is located where the Atchafalaya and Mississippi River meet, which is 76 miles above where the Atchafalaya meets the U.S. Gulf Intracoastal Waterway.
-The port is relatively easy to find on a map because it is extremely close to the direct center of the state.
+The actual port is located where the Atchafalaya and Mississippi Rivers meet, which is 76 miles above where the Atchafalaya meets the U.S. Gulf Intracoastal Waterway.

-If you were injured while working at or near the Port of Krotz Springs, you can get help from a maritime injury attorney from Arnold & Itkin LLP.
-Our firm is fully aware of the dangers that you face as a maritime worker in Louisiana on a daily basis.
-Employer negligence may have led to your injury, which means that you are entitled to file a claim with the help of our firm.
-We are proud to represent injured offshore workers like you, so if you were injured, please speak with an attorney from our firm.
+If you were injured while working at or near the Port of Krotz Springs, you can get help from the Louisiana maritime attorneys at Arnold & Itkin.
+Our firm is fully aware of the dangers that you face as a maritime worker when safety is not put first.
+Employer negligence may have led to your injury, but in either case, you’re likely entitled to compensation.
+We are proud to represent injured offshore workers like you, so if you were injured, please speak with an attorney at our firm.